toymakerlabs/kenburns/README.md

 Kenburns
 ========
- Kenburns.js is a lightweight and flexible Jquery gallery plugin that loads a list of images and transitions them using a pan-and-zoom, _[Ken burns](http://en.wikipedia.org/wiki/Ken_Burns_effect)_ style effect.
+ Kenburns.js is a lightweight and flexible Jquery gallery plugin that loads a list of images and transitions them using a pan-and-zoom, _[Ken Burns](http://en.wikipedia.org/wiki/Ken_Burns_effect)_ style effect.

 Overview & Features
 -------------------
 Dude, another Jquery gallery?
 Wait, wait!
 Before you go, this one actually does a few pretty neat things:

-* Uses super smooth webkit and moz transitions applied by Jquery
+* Uses super smooth webkit and moz transitions
-* Applies feature detection for CSS3 transforms before it uses them
+* Feature Detection for CSS3 transitions without UA sniffing
-* Uses Jquery Animation when CSS3 transforms are not available
+* Falls back to Jquery Animation when CSS3 transforms are not available
-* Loads images in parallel but maintains the order you specify
+* Loads images in parallel but maintains order
-* Has built-in event callbacks that you can hook into
+* Built-in event callbacks that you can hook into

 Browser Support
 -------
-Testing conducted in: ie8 +, Chrome 18.0.1025.165, Safari 6, Firefox 11, and iOS 5.
+Testing conducted in: IE8+, Chrome 18.0.1025.165, Safari 6, Firefox 11, and iOS 5.

 Usage